nixphp/framework/docs/pages/dependency_injection.md

 # Dependency Injection

-PHPico provides a simple and flexible PSR-11 compliant container to manage your services and dependencies.
+NixPHP provides a simple and flexible PSR-11 compliant container to manage your services and dependencies.

-However, PHPico does **not** automatically inject constructor parameters.
+However, NixPHP does **not** automatically inject constructor parameters.
 You manually retrieve and manage your dependencies.

 ---